rse/slideshow/README.md

 - STILL UNSUPPORTED: OpenOffice 4 Impress under Windows/Mac OS X/Linux:<br/>
-  Currently not supported, but there is one possible approache for the future: the [Universal Network Objects (UNO)](https://wiki.openoffice.org/wiki/Uno) Java interface.
+  Currently not supported, but there is one possible approach for the future: the [Universal Network Objects (UNO)](https://wiki.openoffice.org/wiki/Uno) Java interface.

 License
 -------